SAA-SDT/eas-schematrons/README.md

 - Any use of the @era attribute should be restricted to either 'ce' or 'bce'.

-- Unless the dateEncoding within the control section is set to "otherDateEncoding", then a sub-profile of dates allowable by ISO 8601:2019, parts 1 and 2 (which included EDTF dates), will be enforced.
+- Unless the dateEncoding within the control section is set to "otherDateEncoding", then a sub-profile of dates allowable by ISO 8601:2019, parts 1 and 2 (which includes EDTF dates), will be enforced.
 The Schematron file includes the following restrictions on the @notAfter, @notBefore, @standardDate attributes:
     1. Valid dates within all three attributes may be composed of the following:
         - a Year
             - which may optionally start with a "+" or "-".